Bodleian Library

 Decoration

-Historiated borders.
+Historiated borders

 Binding

-17th century or 18th century, Italian, Venice (MS. from the Benedictine nunnery of San Servolo, Venice): pasteboards; brown polished leather, decorated on each cover with gilt lines and tooling around the edges and a central gilt cross on a base; remains of two fore-edge clasps with lost leather straps; gilt gauffered edges, perhaps inherited from a previous binding for which (if so) the volume was severely trimmed; spine mostly lost, but a fragment with gilt lines and leaf-tools preserved inside back cover.
-Rebacked in brown leather, late 19th or 20th century, Bodleian.
-A miniature book, 92–93 65–67 c.
-30–33 (book closed).
+17th century or 18th century, Italian, Venice(manuscript from the Benedictine nunnery of San Servolo, Venice): pasteboards; brown polished leather, decorated on each cover with gilt lines and tooling around the edges and a central gilt cross on a base; remains of two fore-edge clasps with lost leather straps; gilt gauffered edges, perhaps inherited from a previous binding for which (if so) the volume was severely trimmed; spine mostly lost, but a fragment with gilt lines and leaf-tools preserved inside back cover.
+Rebacked in brown leather, late 19th or 20th century, by the Bodleian

 View full record in Medieval manuscripts in Oxford libraries